-TEST/V{PP}.
-The TEST must be held at V{SS} for normal operation (an internal pull-down resistor selects normal operating mode if TEST pin is not connected).
+TEST/VPP.
+The TEST must be held at VSS for normal operation (an internal pull-down resistor selects normal operating mode if TEST pin is not connected).
 If TEST pin is connected to a +12.5V level during the reset phase, the EPROM/OTP programming Mode is entered.

 NMI.
 The NMI pin provides the capability for asynchronous interruption, by applying an external non maskable interrupt to the MCU.
-Schmitt trigger characteristics.
+The NMI input is falling edge sensitive with Schmitt trigger characteristics.
 The user can select as option the availability of an on-chip pull-up at this pin.